-16.6 Initial offer
+15.6 Initial offer

 There will be no initial offer period.
 The initial price of a share is £1 (shares will not be sold or issued in any other currency).
-Please note that if in the reasonable opinion of the ACD, the operation of the Company is not viable at any time, the ACD may, subject to compliance with the FCA Regulations and subject to the agreement of the Depositary, wind up the Company or consider any other alternative as may be appropriate in the circumstances.
+Please note that if in the reasonable opinion of the ACD, the operation of the Company is not viable at the date of the launch, the ACD may, subject to compliance with the FCA Regulations and subject to the agreement of the Depositary, wind up the Company or consider any other alternative as may be appropriate in the circumstances.

-17. Switching
+16. Switching

-- 17.1 Where a Shareholder wishes to change their holding of shares from one Share Class to another, the ACD will normally effect this by way of a Share Class Conversion in accordance with Section 18.
+- 16.1 Where a Shareholder wishes to change their holding of shares from one Share Class to another, the ACD will normally effect this by way of a Share Class Conversion in accordance with Section 17.
 A holder of shares may at any time switch all or some of his shares (Old Shares) for shares of another fund (New Shares).
-Switching of Shares is dealt with in accordance with this Section 17. - 17.2 Upon a switch the Old Shares will be repurchased and New Shares will be issued to the same Shareholder.
-The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the Valuation Point applicable at the time the Old Shares are repurchased and the New Shares are issued. - 17.3 Switching may be effected by writing to the ACD at 177 Bothwell Street, Glasgow, G2 7ER.
+Switching of Shares is dealt with in accordance with this Section 16. - 16.2 Upon a switch the Old Shares will be repurchased and New Shares will be issued to the same Shareholder.
+The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the Valuation Point applicable at the time the Old Shares are repurchased and the New Shares are issued. - 16.3 Switching may be effected by writing to the ACD at 177 Bothwell Street, Glasgow, G2 7ER.
 A switching shareholder must be eligible to hold the shares into which the switch is to be made.
-The ACD may by prior agreement, accept switching instructions by telephone from FCA regulated entities only.
-Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.
+The ACD may, at its sole discretion and by prior agreement, accept switching instructions by telephone from FCA regulated entities only.
+The ACD may accept requests to switch shares by electronic communication.
+Electronic communication does include email.
+Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information. - 16.4 The ACD may at its discretion charge a fee on the switching of shares between funds.
+These fees are set out in Section 18.3.